chronosss1/pruebaweb/index.md

 perror(const char * s)

 Description:
-It prints the strings s followed by the error corresponding to the value of errno in that moment.\n It does not return anything.
+It prints the strings s followed by the error corresponding to the value of errno in that moment.
+It does not return anything.